 Whichever method you choose, when the plant develops roots, you can plant it in a well-draining soil.
 Keep it moist while the plant establishes itself, and keep it warm.
 The more humidity, the better!

-There are a few other things I researched while writing this post.
+There are a few other things I researched while writing this article.
 I’ll include them below as FAQs!
 Let me know if you have any more questions.

 There are a few reasons why the edges of your prayer plant’s leaves could be turning brown.
 Generally it probably means that you aren’t watering it enough.
 Remember not to let the soil dry out completely.